XendricInteractive/XenBot/README.md

 ### Xendric
 - about (xendric, aboutxendric): About Xendric Interactive.
-- aboutbot (bot, xenbot): About XenBot.
+- info (bot, xenbot, aboutbot): About XenBot.
 - forum: Xendric Forums
 - steamwars (giftingwars, giftwars, sw): About the SteamWars.
 - swi (steamwarsimage, swimage, swimg, steamwarsimg): Get a random image from the SteamWars webpage on xendric.net (WIP)
 - todo (upcoming, wip, wipfeatures): A list of stuff to add to XenBot.
+- stats (stat): Gets some stats about XenBot.